1HashCode/Employee-Management-Microservices/README.md

 **Here's a breakdown of the core dependencies:**

 <details>
-<summary>  CLICK TO EXPAND </summary>
+<summary>  Click to Know More </summary>

   <br>

-- ☕ Backend Frameworks & Libraries
+- 🖥️ Backend Frameworks & Libraries
   - `Spring Boot` — Simplifies the bootstrapping and development of Spring-based applications with minimal configuration.
   - `Spring DevTools` — Enables hot reloading and automatic restarts for a faster development experience.
-  - `Spring Security` — Provides comprehensive security features including authentication, authorization, and protection against common vulnerabilities.
+  - `Spring Security` — Provides comprehensive security features, including authentication, authorization, and protection against common vulnerabilities.
   - `Spring Data JPA` — Simplifies database operations using Java Persistence API with minimal boilerplate code.
   - `Spring Cloud Gateway` — A lightweight API Gateway built on Spring Boot for routing, filtering, and securing requests across services.
   - `Spring Web` — Supports RESTful API development using Spring MVC.